pretidav/pretidav.github.io/_pages/about.md

 implementation and exploration of a UV complete partial composite Higgs scenario based on an SU(4) gauge group and fermions in multiple representation.
 Given the UV completeness of the model under investigation, it constitutes a perfect candidate to be studied on the lattice.
-Strictly related to this project, I am also contributing to the advancement of GRID: a new generation c++ library for lattice simulation mainly developed by the Edinburgh Lattice group.
+Strictly related to this project, I am also contributing to the advancement of GRID: a new generation C++ library for lattice simulation mainly developed by the Edinburgh Lattice group.
 In parallel with the latter project I am active in the development of new algorithms inspired by the "multi-level" to improve the precision in spectroscopy of both fundamental and excited bound states on the lattice.
 I am also recently fascinated by the possibility of numerical simulations of quantum gravity on the lattice.
 While this problem is notoriously very intricate, a lattice exploration can be fundamental to establish non-perturbatively the